hydroflux/abstractor-ws/README.md

 # Abstractor

-Simplifying the process of creating chain of title from Patent to Present, searching individual names, and downloading and hyperlinking document images
+Automating the process of searching for government records on bulky, difficult to access websites.

 ## Table Of Contents